kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ### Non-Goals

 1. Scoped recommendations for Deployments, StatefulSets, or Job-like workloads.
+   This is out of scope for the initial alpha and can be revisited for other controllers if there is user demand.
 2. Cross-group bootstrapping (using other groups to invent an initial recommendation for a never-seen label value).
 3. Requiring a fixed taxonomy of scopes (`Node`, `NodePool`, cloud-specific